quietlean/Ableton-Live-Sort/README.md

 Yo welcome to _Ableton Live Sort_.

-I made this cause I thought I'd be handy tool.
+I made this because I thought I'd be a handy tool.
 There might be extensions in the future for further functionality.

 I think the programm is pretty much self-explanatory.

-You open it and enter the path to a folder, like `/Users/AngelaMerkel/Music/Ableton_Files`.
+You open it and enter the path to a folder.
+For example `/Users/AngelaMerkel/Music/Ableton_Files`.
 Ideally there are **.als** files in there.
 If not it will let you know.

 You have to enter the Live Version you are using.
 For example **Ableton Live Suite 11**.